leolwelter/rpg-app-spring/README.md

 ### Spring-backed TTRPG Content Generator
-* Custom monster generation, saving, editing, and exporting
+* Custom monster and spell generation, saving, editing, and exporting
 * That's it for now, honestly.
 I'll add more when I can.

 ### Short Technical Overview